 San Francisco is a beautiful world-class city that has many great sites and neighborhoods to explore.
 Unfortunately, San Francisco also has some ugly problems.
 It’s best to look at these issues as part of the experience.

 Also, please be advised that travel distances in the Bay Area don’t correspond with your anticipated driving times.
-A few miles can take eternity in traffic, so please use apps such as Waze or Google to predict how long your travel will take.
+A few miles can take eternity in traffic, so please use apps such as Waze, Apple Maps, or Google to predict how long your travel will take.

 We hope that your experience in San Francisco is a good one.
 Please don’t hesitate to check in with us and ask our advice.

-San Francisco and New York are exciting but congested cities.
+San Francisco is an exciting but congested city.
 Driving and finding parking can be frustrating and anxiety provoking.
 And parking is expensive.
 Unless you are planning a trip outside of the city during your stay, please don’t plan to rent a car.
-Both cities have a great deal of traffic and there is always a tremendous amount of road work going on.
+San Francisco has a great deal of traffic and there is always a tremendous amount of road work going on.
 You would be better off taking a car service such as Lyft or Uber.
-Yellow cabs are unreliable in San Francisco but are a good option in NYC.
 If you don’t have the apps for Uber or Lyft on your smart phone, please download them from your smart-phones App Store and enter your credit card information.
-Everyone in SF and NYC gets around by these cab services.
+Everyone in San Francisco gets around by these cab services.

 If you do rent a car for out of town excursions, please don’t leave anything exposed in your car!
 No luggage, purses, gym bags, sunglasses…..
-San Francisco and NYC, unfortunately, share the title as the “break my car window and grab my bag” capitals of north America.
+San Francisco has the unfortunate badge of the “break my car window and grab my bag” capital of north America.
 We don’t want you to be a victim.

 How far have patients traveled to The Sternberg Clinic?